4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 This can lead to worries that it’ll seem forced or “out of nowhere” when you do start pointing out awesome contributions.
 You also don’t want to come in with the appearance of favoritism.

-Solution: Learning how to praise a team for good work
+Solution: Learning how to praise a team for good work.

 First, if the company is shifting strategy or starting a recognition program, make all employees aware.

-No matter the situation, you can settle into giving praise by celebrating a whole group.
+Settle into giving praise by celebrating a whole group.
 Whether they’re in a particular department or collaborating on a project, team praise is a great way to acknowledge specific efforts without raising any “suspicions.”

 Some ideas/examples:

-- “I’ve been a little distracted lately, but you guys have been doing great work.
+• “I’ve been a little distracted lately, but you guys have been doing great work.
 Coffee’s on me today.”

-- “This group has been great at delegating tasks.
+• “This group has been great at delegating tasks.
 How about you guys decide who handles which part of this project?”

 Praise problem #4: Am I even qualified to give praise?

 It’s critical to a culture that understands the value of positive recognition.
-Free-flowing, genuine appreciation–not top-down-sanctioned, compulsory, by-authorization-only recognition.
+Free-flowing, genuine appreciation.
+Not top-down-sanctioned, compulsory, by-authorization-only recognition.

-Solution: Get familiar with peer recognition
+Solution: Get familiar with peer recognition.

 When peer-to-peer recognition is part of the company culture, no one ever wonders if they’re important enough to offer praise.
 Here’s how HeyTaco does it:

 Every person has five virtual tacos 🌮 to give out in the team chat every single day.
-Tacos are tracked and displayed on two public leaderboards: tacos given and received.
+Tacos are tracked and displayed on two optionally visible public leaderboards: tacos given and received.
 It’s a fun, low-stakes practice that helps people build a habit of public praise and positive acknowledgement.

-Hopefully, we’ve addressed whatever it is that’s held you back from giving praise in a work environment.
+Hopefully, we’ve addressed whatever it is that’s held you back from praising employees or colleagues.
 But if you need more ideas for workplace positivity and acknowledgement, there’s much more to explore:

-Let HeyTaco show you how to appreciate someone for good work
+Let HeyTaco show you how to appreciate someone for good work.

 Take HeyTaco for a spin risk-free and let us know how much easier workplace praise becomes.